 - purchased goods and services (including advertising, facilities management, IT hardware and software)

 - capital goods (including plant, property, and equipment)

 Our upstream Scope 3 emissions are approximately 10 times our Scope 1 and Scope 2 emissions.
 It is therefore important we engage with our supply chain on decarbonising to achieve our carbon neutral target.
 We are using the supplier sustainability ratings tool, EcoVadis (opens in a new window), to gather information from our third-party suppliers on their climate change strategies, targets and performance and to work with them to improve over time.
 Find out more about our Procurement for Mutual Good programme.

 Additionally, to help achieve our carbon neutral target for commuting, electric vehicles have been made available on the colleague car scheme and we’ve installed more than 50 electric car charging points across our sites.

 Operational targets and policies

-“I’m proud of our operational carbon neutral status and continued achievement of the Carbon Trust Triple Standard but recognise there’s still a lot more we can do.
-I look forward to expanding our carbon neutral commitment across our supply chain and taking every opportunity we can to green our business from the inside out as we define a new way of working and strive to build back better.”
+“I’m proud of our operational carbon neutral status but recognise there’s still a lot more we can do.
+I look forward to expanding our carbon neutral status across our supply chain and taking every opportunity we can to green our business from the inside out as we define a new way of working and strive to build back better.”

 Laura Faulkner, Director of Shared Services